-Table 4.3 Schedule for the timetabling process95
+Table 4.3 Schedule for the timetabling process100

-Activity Date

-Submitting requests

-a.
-DONNA file open for requests To be determined via the Allocation Table in January 2025

-b.
-Closing date for timetable requests for train paths (national & international) and determination of required capacity for pattern-based TCRs 14/04/2025

-c.
-Intake requests 15 to 25/04/2025

-Scheduling and coordination

-d.
-Start of scheduling and coordination 15/04/2025

-e.
-RNE Technical Meeting 9 to 12/06/2025

-Consultation on draft timetable

-f.
-Draft timetable ready for consultation 07/07/2025

-g.
-Closing date consultation responses 08/08/2025

-Determining the capacity allocation
+Table 4.5 Schedule for the timetabiling process Act ivity Date Sul Submitting requests a.
+DONNA file open for requests To be determined via the Allocation Table in January 2025 b.
+Closing date for timetable requests for train paths (national & international) and determination of required capacity for pattern-based TCRs 14/04/2025 c.
+Intake requests 15 to 25/04/2025 Scheduling and coordination d.
+Start of scheduling and coordination 15/04/2025 e.
+RNE Technical Meeting 9 to 12/06/2025 Consultation on draft timetable f.
+Draft timetable ready for consultation 07/07/2025 g.
+Closing date consultation responses 08/08/2025 Determining the capacity allocation h.

-h.
 Determining the timetabling process 25/08/2025

-After receiving the timetable requests, programming and coordination 96 for the 2026 timetabling process will start.
+After receiving the timetable requests, programming and coordination 101 for the 2026 timetabling process will start.
 The result of the programming and coordination will be laid down in a draft timetable, which will be presented to titleholders for consultation on 7 July 2025.
 Standard goods paths have been established for freight transport.
 This is detailed in Appendix 22 Standard freight paths.
 The standard freight paths play a role when the prioritisation as included in the Railway Capacity Allocation Decree is applied.